polterguy/mcp/README.md

 ## Known limitations (v1)

-- A tool that throws propagates as a normal Magic error response rather than an MCP `isError` content block, so a client won't see the failure in-band.
 - `ping` returns `"result":null` and a description-less tool returns `"description":null` (the lambda-to-JSON serializer renders childless nodes as scalars).
 Clients tolerate this.
 - An install with **no** `modules/` endpoints would serialize `tools` as `null` rather than `[]`.